Adriene Rosell, Gala Chairperson joined by three of LCA's Gala Emcees, Jessica Vallejo, Giovanna Drpic and Jessica Formoso.

 FOX 5 News, News Department, Community Service Golden Age Award; Solange Paisante, Director, Mantena Social Services, Newark, NJ,

-Community Service Golden Age Award; Hiram Colón, Musical Director, Community Service Golden Age Award.
+Community Service Golden Age Award; and Hiram Colón, Musical Director, Community Service Golden Age Award.

-The Golden Age Awards are given every year to individuals who have made significant contributions to the Latino/Hispanic Community.
-Awards are given for
+The Golden Age Awards are presented annually to individuals who have made significant contributions to the Latino/Hispanic Community.

 Our projects are conducted to help the Latino elderly, who are in poor economic conditions and oftentimes isolated with no one to help or guide them.